 by the name of Annabel Lee

 These two lines continue the literary tone of a fairy tale.
-So far, this fairy tale is proceeding just as many others.
+So far, this fairy tale is proceeding just like many others.
 We have a time long ago, a kingdom far away, and of course, a maiden.
 This maiden quickly becomes the central figure in the poem.
 She is immediately given a name, and her name and her description as a “maiden” quickly give readers a picture of a young and beautiful girl.